ofkm/goobrew/README.md

 > [!NOTE]
 > This is a WIP eventually want to make this a standlone brew client instead of a wrapper.

-A fast and UX-friendly wrapper for Homebrew written in Go.
+A opinionated fast and friendly wrapper for Homebrew written in Go.

 ## Features

-- 🚀 **Fast**: Built in Go for optimal performance
+- **Fast**: Built in Go for optimal performance
-- 😊 **User-friendly**: Enhanced UX with emoji indicators and timing information
+- **User-friendly**: Enhanced UX with nerd-font icon indicators and timing information
-- 🔄 **Full Homebrew compatibility**: All standard brew commands work seamlessly
+- **Full Homebrew compatibility**: All standard brew commands work seamlessly
-- ⚡ **Convenient aliases**: Shorter commands for common operations
+- **Convenient aliases**: Shorter commands for common operations

 ## Installation